 There was a trial, but the owners, long known for their anti-union activities, got off.
 The fire became a rallying cry for the international labor movement.
 Many of our fire safety laws were created in response to this tragic event.

 There are also resources to make contemporary connections.
 For example, there is a moving scene in the film Made in L.A. where three sweatshop workers visit the Tenement Museum in the Lower East Side of New York and realize that their own struggle for decent working conditions and wages has a long history in the United States.
-The Zinn Education Project is pleased to offer a list of resources for teaching about labor and welcomes your stories about how you have used them and/or suggestions for titles to consider for the website.
+The Zinn Education Project offers a list of resources for teaching about labor.